thegyro/Project1-CUDA-Flocking/README.md

 <img src="data/coherent_boids.png">
 </p>

 In all cases, performance drops with increasing number of boids.
 This is expected, more boids mean more calculations we have to perform as our potential neighbours increase (since the volume is kept constant, density has to increase) and we have more boids to calculate the velocity update for.
+Theoretically, if we had very large number of processors to execute all the threads in a truly parallel way, only the dense neighbours affect the performance and not the total number of velocity updates.

 2. For the coherent uniform grid: did you experience any performance improvements with the more coherent uniform grid?
 Was this the outcome you expected?
 Why or why not?

 From the graphs we see that, we get better performance for scattered search over naive search (unsurprisingly).
 The unfigorm grid construction drastically reduces the search space per boid (as explained in the before sections).
 Coherent search improves upon scattered search by utilizing efficient memory access.
-With Coherent, we are able to simulate upto 1M boids and upto 500k boids for scattered.
+This is not apparent till we increase the number of boids to a large number.
+With Coherent, we are able to simulate upto 1M boids  but only 500k boids for the scattered search.
 Naive search fails beyond 50k boids.

 3. How does changing the block count and block size affect performance?
 Why do you think this is?

 The following graph is plotted for scattered search with 50,000 boids.